VasilisGks/Hierarchical-Temporal-Memory/README.md

 # Hierarchical-Temporal-Memory
-Implementation of Hierarchical Temporal Memory System
+Implementation of Hierarchical Temporal Memory System(in progress)